idem-lab/syncomat/README.md

----
-title: "conmat extension: All countries"
+# conmat extension: All countries
-bibliography: references.bib
-link-citations: true
----

 This workflow uses the [`conmat` package](https://github.com/idem-lab/conmat) to generate synthetic contact matrices for all countries listed in the United Nations' World Population Prospects (2017).